How to Respond, Not React

 Think of how you want to be treated

 How do you want to be treated and spoken to?
-Do you want to be yelled at or be in a calm productive conversation?
+Do you want to be yelled at or be in a calm, productive conversation?
 However you want to be treated, treat others the same way.
 You can never go wrong with this golden rule.

 Look at things from a different perspective

 Before you make any harsh comments or react negatively, take a step back and look at things in a different light.
 Give the situation a bit of space.
-Ask questions if you are unsure of what is exactly going on.
+Ask questions if you are unsure of what exactly is going on.
 Sometimes, conflicts arise not because of malice but misunderstanding.
 Processing the information first before responding can diffuse heightened situations.

 In a perfect world, responding correctly and respectfully is a common practice.
 But we don’t live in one, and emotions will always be a part of the conversation.
-However, if you practice being patient and reflect on your responses or reactions, it’s a lot easier to express your opinions and thoughts without crossing personal boundaries.
+However, if you practice being patient and reflecting on your responses or reactions, it’s a lot easier to express your opinions and thoughts without crossing personal boundaries.